FeaSiBle-13/DCP-analysis/README.md

  frequency: 1423 45 15 495 8 14

 ## golden_sec_search
 With the golden_sec_search script, the maximum potential along the interpolation distance of the OBPs can be identified for a single trajectory.
 The script results with the potential of the OBPs, the vector of the identified maximum and the potential of the identified maximum.

 ## reduce_order
 With the script reduce order, it is tried to reduce the order of 2nd order DCPs.
 The deflection factor and the single trajectory are asked by the script.
-As output the obtained DCP with its SCPs on both sides is given as .yml files in the folder 'result'.
+As output, the obtained DCP with its SCPs on both sides is given as .yml files in the folder 'result'.
 Beside that a reduced_order.out file is generated, containing the results.
+Which DCP is minimized, is defined in the DCP_analysis.in file unter 'method'.

+## ev_check
+With the ev_check script the SCPs on both sides of one DCP can be identified.
+The results are given in the terminal, as well as in an ev_check.out file in the folder 'result'.
+It containes the .yml files of the identified minima (\*deflec_0-out.yml & \*deflec10-out.yml).
+Which DCP is minimized, is defined in the DCP_analysis.in file unter 'method'.